veeps/tweet_analysis/README.md

 #### Twitter
 To start, I pulled tweets from WHO six months before the pandemic hit (January 2020), and six months after.
+Modules for pulling tweets was done in Python [here](./src/scraper/tweet_scraper.py).

 #### Description of Data